-Below are answers to some of the most frequently asked questions about Open Bidding.
+Below are answers to some of the most frequently asked questions about bidding.Expand all Collapse all

 Yes.
-You can use an ad source as both an Open Bidding and waterfall ad source in the same mediation group.
-In fact, we always recommend having an ad source in both the waterfall and Open Bidding if possible.
-The ad source is called in an Open Bidding auction first.
-If the ad source places a bid, then it isn’t placed in the mediation waterfall a second time because the bid represents what they’re willing to pay.
+You can use an ad source as both a bidding and waterfall ad source in the same mediation group.
+In fact, we always recommend having an ad source in both the waterfall and bidding if possible.

 Yes.
-To remove an Open Bidding ad source from a mediation group:
+To remove a bidding ad source from a mediation group:

 - Click the name of the mediation group where you want to remove the ad source.

-- Click the checkbox next to the Open Bidding ad source you want to remove.
+- Click the checkbox next to the bidding ad source you want to remove.

 - Click Change status.